ASICS Enters the Metaverse: Can Virtual Reality Redefine Fitness?

 17 min read

-How about if one day you are: ASICS, a brand once synonymous with foam-cushioned footstrikes and marathon bibs, now invites you into an industry where sneakers are optional and fitness is pixelated.
-With DISC, its new engrossing VR “sport,” the company isn’t just chasing trends in tech—it’s trying to yank the industry into a more changing posture, one headset at a time.
+Picture this: ASICS, a brand once synonymous with foam-cushioned footstrikes and marathon bibs, now invites you into a world where sneakers are optional and fitness is pixelated.
+With DISC, its new immersive VR “sport,” the company isn’t just chasing trends in tech—it’s trying to yank the industry into a more dynamic posture, one headset at a time.

-From Running Tracks to Video Realms: The Beginning of DISC
+From Running Tracks to Digital Realms: The Genesis of DISC

-In the birthplace of ASICS—Kobe, Japan, where elevating footwear to Olympic status is practically a civic duty—the company is throwing its sweatband into a new ring: video reality.
+In the birthplace of ASICS—Kobe, Japan, where elevating footwear to Olympic status is practically a civic duty—the company is throwing its sweatband into a new ring: virtual reality.
 Their debut project, DISC, offers a futuristic version of air hockey meets half-marathon, rich with neon visuals and movement-mapped gameplay.
-It’s wholly engrossing—and not just for the digitally curious.
-In an time where Pew Research says 27% of U.S. adults report being “almost all the time online,” ASICS sees DISC as both challenge and cure for screen-induced stagnation.
+It’s wholly immersive—and not just for the digitally curious.
+In an era where Pew Research says 27% of U.S. adults report being “almost constantly online,” ASICS sees DISC as both challenge and cure for screen-induced stagnation.

-“We’re fusing kinetic gameplay with video immersion— Source: Market Intelligence
+“We’re fusing kinetic gameplay with digital immersion— Source: Market Intelligence

 — Yuta Inoue, Lead Designer, ASICS DISC Initiative